liork98/FlappyBird/README.md

 # Flappy Bird Game

-This is a Flappy Bird gmae, developed using Unity and C#.
+This is a Flappy Bird game, developed using Unity and C#.
 It's a simple yet challenging game where the player controls a bird, attempting to fly between columns of green pipes without hitting them.

 ## Getting Started